Mapei Stadium – Città del Tricolore

 Mapei Stadium – Città del Tricolore ([tʃitˈta ddel trikoˈloːre]; with the first half officially written in all caps) is a multi-purpose stadium in Reggio Emilia, Italy.
-It is currently the home ground of U.S. Sassuolo of Serie A and A.C.
-Reggiana of Serie C.
+It is currently the home ground of U.S. Sassuolo and A.C.
+Reggiana, the former playing in Serie A, the latter Serie B.

 The stadium holds 21,525 and was built in 1995, replacing the Stadio Mirabello.
 It was given the name Stadio Città del Tricolore on 11 March 2012, having previously been called the Stadio Giglio.
 On 8 July 2013, the stadium was given the current denomination for ownership reason (acquired by Mapei from the comune of Reggio Emilia).